naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 - Response packets have different lengths (`Len=29`, `Len=31`, `Len=26`) because the server returns words of different lengths.

-**Q. Why is TCP slower but more reliable than UDP?**

-UDP is **connectionless**.
-It sends data without establishing a connection or confirming that the data has been delivered.
-This makes UDP fast, but packets may be lost or arrive out of order.

-TCP is **connection-oriented**.
-It first establishes a connection using `connect()`, then exchanges data through the established connection.
-TCP also acknowledges received data, making communication more reliable but slightly slower.

-**In short:**
-- **UDP prioritizes speed.**
-- **TCP prioritizes reliability.**

 ---

 ### TCP